 With more efficient technology, the costs associated with commercial solar panels have fallen.
 This means that, as well as saving money on energy bills over the long-term, the price of installation is more affordable.

-Integrating Solar Panels Into New Home Builds
+Integrating Solar Panels in New Buildings

 Of the range of personalized options for home design that builders can offer home buyers, the integration of solar panels in new buildings is becoming increasingly common.
 California was the first state to make the inclusion of solar panels mandatory on all new homes, and now advocates in 10 other states, including Maryland, North Carolina and Texas, would like to see the same building code implemented in the coming years.
 Incentives and rebates to encourage builders to include renewable energy sources in their plans are already available in many areas of the country.